CN-TU/py_CCgen/ccgen/docs/techniques.md

 #### IP fragment (#12)

 The cc technique implemented in **techniques/ipfragment.py** uses the *Fragment offset* field of the IP frame to hide a covert channel.
 Here each packet can contain up to 13 bits of clandestine information.
 Additionally, in each modified packet, it clears the *Don't Fragment* bit and sets the *More Fragment* of the *IP Flags*.
 Note that this covert channel breaks protocol rules and can be easily detected or noticed by common traffic visualization tools.
-This option for hidding covert channels is discussed by Goher et al. in [[5]](#references).
+This option for hiding covert channels is discussed by Goher et al. in [[5]](#references).

 - Mapping: *MappingFiles/mapping_13bits.csv*
 - Bits: 13